BarakB1991/web_project_4/README.md

 ## Table of content

 - Description and functions
+- Modular JS
+- Technologies and techniques used
 - Later additions
-- Technologies and techniques used
 - Link to project

 ### Description and functions

 The webpage contains a profile, which it's name and profession can be changed via a popup form, by a click of a button.

-### Later additions

-The like button, and image button, will become available for interactiveness, and editing via site.
+### Modular JS and OOP

+Code has been organized based on Modular JS and Object Oriented Programming.

 ### Technologies and techniques used